racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/EventDrivenActions.md

 The routing key is '`pylabs.event.sampleapp.email`'.
 Each event consumer that has this key in its configuration file will react on this event.

-PyLabss 5 has already some built-in producers, located in `/opt/qbase5/pyapps/sampleapp/impl/osis/generic/object_generateevent_<action>.py`.
+Pylabss 5 has already some built-in producers, located in `/opt/qbase5/pyapps/sampleapp/impl/osis/generic/object_generateevent_<action>.py`.
 These producers generate events for objects stored/updated in or deleted from OSIS.

 [[code]]
 __author__ = 'incubaid'